muniworth/fp-onboarding/3_Functional_Programming.md

 ```Haskell
 catch :: Except e a -> (e -> Except e a) -> Except e a
 ```
+(In part, this exercise asks you to figure out what `catch` should do based on its type signature.)

 ### File I/O